pettarin/icarus/README.md

 ## Change log

+* 0.0.3 2016-02-12 Update to make the plugin work in Sigil v0.9.3
 * 0.0.2 2015-12-29 Added option for adding MO class only to elements with pre-existing MO id attribute
 * 0.0.1 2015-12-16 Initial release

+(You can download previous versions of the plugin from the [plugin/](plugin/) directory.

 ## License